On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Introduction

-{\it History.} \Blue{Now we remark on some history of this paper, which was original titled as {\it `Degeneration of Fano K\"ahler-Einstein manifolds'} (see \cite{LWX2014}), and in the first version, we proved weaker results, e.g. the separateness of the moduli space.} After it was posted on the arXiv, we were informed by the authors of \cite{SSY} who independently investigated similar questions with a circle of parallel ideas but in a more analytic fashion and obtained results which are closely related.
-In particular, in \cite{SSY}, \Blue{the authors obtained {\em first} the existence of weak K\"ahler-Einstein metrics on smoothable K-polystable $\QQ$-Fano varieties; the {\em analytic} openness of K-stability in the case of {\em finite} automorphism group; the lower semi-continuity of the cone angle for conical K\"ahler-Einstein metrics.
-Those statements are not included in the first version of our \Blue{preprint}.
-As a consequence the uniqueness of K-stable filling with {\em finite} automorphism group was also obtained in \cite{SSY}.} However, the approach in the first version of our paper naturally extends and give rise to a more complete picture \Blue{as in the current version}.
+\begin{rem}[{Remarks on the history}] This paper was original titled as {\it `Degeneration of Fano K\"ahler-Einstein manifolds'} (see \cite{LWX2014}).
+In the first version, we {have} established the separateness of the moduli space and proved the uniqueness of K-polystable degeneration for K-semistable Fano manifolds.
+After it was posted on the arXiv, we were informed by the authors of \cite{SSY} who independently investigated similar questions with a circle of parallel ideas but in a more analytic fashion and obtained results which are closely related.
+In particular, in \cite{SSY}, the authors obtained {\em first} the existence of weak K\"ahler-Einstein metrics on $\QQ$-Gorenstein smoothable K-polystable $\QQ$-Fano varieties; the {\em analytic} openness of K-stability under the assumption of {\em finite} automorphism group; the lower semi-continuity of the cone angle for conical K\"ahler-Einstein metrics.
+Those statements are not included in the first version of our preprint.
+As a consequence, the uniqueness of K-stable filling with {\em finite} automorphism group was also independently obtained in \cite{SSY}.
+After the appearance of \cite{SSY} on the arXiv, we realize that the approach in the first version of our paper can be naturally extended and give a complete picture as in the current version.
 We would like to thank the authors of \cite{SSY} for communicating their work to us.
-After we posted the second version of our paper on the arXiv, we were also informed by Odaka \cite{Odaka14a} that he also has an independent \Red{construction of the moduli space of smoothable K-semistable Fano varieties as a proper algebraic space} based on the results in \cite{LWX2014} and \cite{SSY}.
+After we had posted the second version of our paper on the arXiv, we were contacted by Odaka, who claimed (see \cite{Odaka14a}) to have independently obtained part of Theorem \ref{t-good} based on the work of \cite{LWX2014} and \cite{SSY}. \end{rem}